 The WordPress Gutenberg editor comes preloaded with several blocks.
 But there are even more blocks available with WordPress plugins like ZeGuten.
 Expanding WordPress blocks well beyond the everyday options, ZeGuten opens a new world of possibilities.

-Choosing WordPress Themes and Plugins
+Choosing WordPress Themes and Plugins for Successful Blog

 The way your WordPress blog looks is dependent on the theme you choose.
 There are tens of thousands of free WordPress themes out there.
 The quality and usefulness of those themes can vary quite a bit.
-If you prefer a professionally built theme with a clean look that performs well and is infinitely customizable, check out Gutenix.
+If you prefer a professionally built theme with a clean look that performs well and is infinitely customizable, checks out Gutenix.

 Everything I’ve mentioned is included in the free version of the theme, which is pretty impressive.
 But if you want increased functionality, access to more starter sites, and around the clock support, they also have licensing options available.
 When you buy a Gutenix license, they even throw in a premium version of the ZeGuten plugin for free.